Frankie116/CODEDEPLOY02-fargate-nodejs/README.md

   [3] Codepipeline directs ECS to retrieve the image from ECR and starts to create the aws cloud infrastructure.

-  [4] ECS then runs the app inside docker containers hosted on load balanced infrastucture publicly accessible in the aws cloud.
+  [4] ECS then runs the app inside docker containers hosted on load balanced infrastucture publicly accessible in the aws cloud..